aslamdoctor/rearrange-woocommerce-products/readme.txt

 Donate link: https://github.com/sponsors/aslamdoctor
 Tags: woocommerce, ecommerce, product, reorder, rearrange, sort, sortbycategory, Woo Requires at least: 4.6
-Tested up to: 6.3
+Tested up to: 6.4
-Stable tag: 4.1.7
+Stable tag: 4.2.0
 Requires PHP: 7.4.0
 License: GPLv3 or later License
 URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easily Rearrange Woocommerce Products on Your Shop Page
+Revamp Your Shop Page with Rearrange WooCommerce Products Plugin

 == Description ==

-Introducing Rearrange Woocommerce Products: The Ultimate Plugin to customize Your Shop Page Sort Order
+Discover the Ultimate Solution to Customize Your Shop Page Sort Order

-Enhance your Woocommerce shopping experience with Rearrange Woocommerce Products, a powerful plugin designed to give you complete control over the sort order of your products.
-Whether you want to rearrange the default sort order or customize it based on specific categories, this plugin has got you covered.
+Enhance your WooCommerce shopping experience with the Rearrange WooCommerce Products plugin.
+This powerful tool gives you full control over your product sorting, allowing you to tailor the shopping experience to your customers' needs.
+Whether you need to adjust the default sort order or create custom sorting for specific categories, this plugin has you covered.

-With its intuitive "drag & drop" functionality, Rearrange Woocommerce Products makes it incredibly easy to reorder your products.
-Say goodbye to tedious manual sorting - simply drag and drop your products into the desired positions effortlessly.
+Our intuitive "drag and drop" functionality makes reordering your products effortless.
+Say goodbye to manual sorting - rearrange your products with ease.

-Experience seamless navigation and improved user engagement by optimizing your shop page's sort order.
-Download Rearrange Woocommerce Products now and revolutionize the way you showcase your products.
+Optimize your shop page's sorting order for a smoother navigation experience and increased user engagement.
+Download Rearrange WooCommerce Products today to revolutionize your product presentation.

-== Features ==
+== Explore the benefits of Rearrange WooCommerce Products: ==

-* Effortlessly Sort Products with Drag-and-Drop: Experience the convenience of our intuitive drag-and-drop feature, allowing you to effortlessly arrange your Woocommerce products in the desired order.
-* Customizable Sorting by Product Category: Take control of your product organization by sorting them based on specific categories.
-Our plugin provides you with the flexibility to sort products according to your unique requirements.
-* Swiftly Sort Multiple Products at Once: Say goodbye to time-consuming manual sorting.
-With our plugin's advanced functionality, you can easily select multiple products with a single click and swiftly sort them simultaneously, saving you valuable time and effort.
+* Customize your shop page sort order effortlessly.
+* Optimize navigation and enhance user engagement.
+* Simple "drag and drop" functionality.
+* Say goodbye to manual sorting.
+* Improve your product presentation and boost sales.

-To use this plugin, please make sure that Woocommerce is installed and Activated.
+** Before using this plugin, ensure that WooCommerce is properly installed and activated on your website. **

 == Important Notes ==

-1. If you are using any page builder plugin to display Products, this plugin may not work.
-Advice to consult page builder plugin developers for same.
+1. If you're using a page builder plugin to showcase your products, please be aware that this plugin may not be compatible.
+We recommend reaching out to the developers of your page builder plugin for further guidance.
-2. Products rearranging CAN NOT be undone after deactivating or deleting the plugin if you are doing sorting on all products.
+2. It's important to note that once you deactivate or delete the plugin, any rearrangements of all products cannot be reversed.
-3. Products rearranging WILL BE undone after deactivating or deleting the plugin if you are doing sorting on products by categories.
+3. If you're reordering products by categories, please keep in mind that the rearrangements WILL BE reversed upon deactivating or deleting the plugin.

 == Installation ==